Knowledge base

 - Your WordPress site must be installed via the Infomaniak WordPress tools to use these themes and extensions.

-- Themes can be added during installation (step 14 of this other guide) or afterward.
+- The theme can be added during installation (approximately step 14 of this other guide) or activated later.

 - To benefit from Elegant Themes support (customer service) you must subscribe to an Elegant Themes offer.